AACT Member-Only Content

-LESSON PLAN in Molecular Formula.
-Last updated January 22, 2019.
+LESSON PLAN in Chemical Change, Molecular Formula.
+Last updated February 10, 2022.

 In this lesson, students learn about the chemistry of love.
 They see chemical structures of compounds involved in the biological process of love and learn about some of the chemical changes associated with love.